outlyerapp/dataloop-docker/README.md

 Dataloop Docker Autodiscovery Container
 =======================================

-Run this container on each of your Docker hosts.
+Run this container on each of your Docker hosts alongside a Dataloo linux agent.
 It will automatically create an agent instance inside Dataloop for each container on your host with basic operating system metrics under it.

 To run this container:
 ```